 The Recording of Transaction-II is a method of accounting special journals, each intended for reporting all the transactions of a related nature.
 Here, all the transactions are registered in one book, all sales made on credit are registered on another book, all credit purchases are registered in yet another book and so on and so forth.
-These special journals are also called as subsidiary books or daybooks.
+These special journals are also called as subsidiary books or day books.
 Few transactions that are not recorded in the special journal are recorded in the journal proper.
-This special journal of Recording of Transaction-II is economical and helps in dividing the labor in accounting work.
+This special journal of Recording of Transaction-II is economical and helps in dividing the labour in accounting work.

 Quick Links to explore: